In this guide:

 Your stop-loss insurance policy is the contract between you and the insurance company providing your stop-loss coverage.
 Make sure you read and understand it so you will know the policy’s limitations.
 Stop-loss coverage is less regulated than other types of insurance, so general requirements for health insurance may not apply to stop-loss coverage.
 For instance, unlike a group health insurance company, a stop-loss insurance company isn’t required to renew your policy if there have been multiple claims.
 Timing issues and claim lags are two other potential stop-loss policy considerations.

 Timing issues.
 Sometimes medical providers don’t file their claims right away.
-Will the stop-loss policy cover medical services rendered before the policy is issued but filed after issuance?
-Will the policy cover claims incurred during the policy year but not filed until after the policy year ends?
+Will the stop-loss policy cover medical services given before the policy is issued but filed after?
+Will the policy cover claims that happened during the policy year but not filed until after the policy year ends?

 End of policy year claim lag.
 It can be financially favorable for you if shock or high utilization claims come at the end of a policy year.
 For example, your policy starts in January and ends in December.
 It’s November, you have already paid multiple claims through the year, and you are close to reaching your attachment points.
 This means if you experience several shock claims in November, you won’t have far to go to reach your attachment points.
 On the other hand, if a shock or high utilization claim that comes at the end of a policy year isn’t filed until later, you might pay more.